 Hazing activities of any type are prohibited at any time in school facilities, on school property, and/or off school property if the misconduct is connected to activities or incidents that have occurred on school property.
 No student shall plan, encourage, or engage in any hazing activities of any type as a condition for membership and/or participation in a District club or activity or a non-district sponsored club or activity or for acceptance by any group of students.
-No administrator, faculty member, or other School Board employee shall encourage, permit, authorize, condone, or tolerate any hazing activities of any type as a condition for membership and/or participation in a District club or activity or for acceptance by any group of students.
-No students authorize, condone, or tolerate any hazing activities of any type as a condition for membership and/or participation in a District club or activity or a non-district sponsored club or activity or for acceptance by any group of students.
+No administrator, faculty member, or other School Board employee shall encourage, permit, authorize, condone, or tolerate any hazing activities of any type as a condition for membership and/or participation in a District club or activity or a non-district sponsored club or activity or for acceptance by any group of students.
+No administrator, faculty member, or other School Board employee shall encourage, permit, authorize, condone, or tolerate any hazing activities of any type as a condition for membership and/or participation in a District club or activity or a non-district sponsored club or activity or for acceptance by any group of students.
 The full policy (7.2075) is found in Chapter 7 of the School Board Policy, available at your child's school or www.bay.k12.fl.us.